 “That whosoever believeth in him should not perish, but have eternal life.”
 (John 3:15)

-The one who is trusting Jesus Christ as Savior and Lord has many wonderful possessions which cannot be seen with our physical eyes but which are as real and permanent as if we were already in heaven.
-Many of these (only a few of which can be listed here) are noted by the present tense of the verb "have" (Greek echo).
+The one who is trusting Jesus Christ as Savior and Lord has many wonderful possessions that cannot be seen with our physical eyes but that are as real and permanent as if we were already in heaven.
+Many of these (only a few of which can be listed here) are noted by the present tense of the verb “have” (Greek echo).

 First of all, as our text indicates (and these are the words of Christ!), we who believe in Him have—right now—eternal life.
 Our sins have been taken care of by the sacrificial death of Christ, “in whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace” (Ephesians 1:7; see also Colossians 1:14).
 Our sins will be remembered against us no more, because we have already been eternally redeemed.
 Then, also, in spite of all our sins and failures, “being justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).